 I studied visual communication at the Universität der Künste in Berlin.
-I’m excited when a new project starts, when everything is still possible, and we find a pure and poetic way to tell a complex story.
-We don’t accept assignments at face value, but question the brief when it’s for the best.
-I’m passionate about food and wine in a cultural context.
-When I travel, I try to immerse myself in another way of thinking.
+I like the moment when a new project starts, when everything is still possible and we look for the best way to tell a complex story.
+We don’t take assignments as they come, but question the brief when it’s for the best.
+I like to travel to step out of my usual environment, to be confronted with different perspectives and to immerse myself in another cultural context.

 What I like about my work is sharing and combining ideas and skills to create immersive experiences for visitors.
 I am a multidisciplinary 2D/3D thinker.
 My work is to apply graphics in an architectural/spatial context.
 I make (very) large scale graphics and create clear infographics and icons.
 I love food and music.
 My way of working is to question everything, always.

 As a designer at KDJ I combine my education in interior architecture with a bachelor in anthropology.
 For me it’s all about space, atmosphere, and story.
 When you play with these three parameters the possibilities are endless.
 I’ve been working at Kossmanndejong since the early days.
 The good thing about this studio is that we are thorough, and we don’t stop until we are completely satisfied.
 And that’s when something really happens to the visitors and they are transformed in some way.